Sternenherz/Themes/Cubase 13/ README.md

 This Theme was made by color-picking most of the Cubase 13 interface Elements, then editing Bitwigs theme via https://bitwig.berikai.dev/
+The PLAY Transport Button, Mute Buttons, Track-Volume-Faders, and other Button Elements are colored in bright white.
+If you want them in a light blue, choose the "Cubase 13 grey-blue" Theme.

 Favorite Settings for me: Bitwig -> User Interface -> Contrast -> Midtones: 35, Black Level 35, Grid Lines 80.